 - If you are a sole caregiver, talk with a social worker at Roswell Park about respite care programs.
 Call 716-845-8022.

 The Family Medical Leave Act (FMLA) is a federal program that allows workers to take up to 12 weeks of unpaid leave in order to care for a family member.
 For more information, visit the websites of the U.S. Department of Labor or the Caregiver Action Network.

-Stop by the Resource Center to discover many other resources that will help.
+Stop by The 11 Day Power Play Cancer Resource Center to discover many other resources that will help.